LobeTia/trailpack-mailgun/README.md

   apiKey: "key-******",
   domain: "sandbox***.mailgun.org",
   defaultFrom: "Your name <your@email.here>",
-  // you can use all mailgun-js options here
+  // you can use all mailgun-js options
 }
 ```